On three families of dense Puiseux monoids: Introduction

-A \emph{Puiseux monoid} is an additive submonoid of the nonnegative rational numbers.
-The atomic structure of Puiseux monoids has been recently studied in \cite{fG16} and \cite{GG16}.
-Albeit a natural generalization of numerical semigroups, Puiseux monoids exhibit a complex and striking atomic constitution.
-For instance, the Puiseux monoid $M$ in Example~\ref{ex:introductory example} does not have any atoms.
-Furthermore, for any prescribed nonnegative integer $n$, there is a non-finitely generated Puiseux monoid with exactly $n$ atoms \cite[Proposition~5.4]{fG16}.
-There exist also non-atomic Puiseux monoids with infinitely many atoms; see, for instance, \cite[Example~3.5]{fG16}.
-Moreover, as Theorem~\ref{thm:existence of atomically dense PM} states, there are atomic Puiseux monoids whose set of atoms is dense in $\rr_{\ge 0}$ with respect to the standard subspace topology.
-This variety of unexpected atomic phenomena makes the family of Puiseux monoids a vast source of examples that might be useful to test sharpness of theorems and falsehood of conjectures in the areas of commutative semigroups and factorization theory.
+Albeit a natural generalization of numerical monoids, Puiseux monoids exhibit a complex and interesting atomic/arithmetic structure.
+For instance, for any prescribed nonnegative integer $n$, there is a non-atomic Puiseux monoid with exactly $n$ atoms \cite[Proposition~5.4]{fG17}, while there are non-atomic Puiseux monoids with infinitely many atoms \cite[Example~3.5]{fG17}.
+In addition, there are atomic Puiseux monoids having full systems of sets of length, as proved in~\cite{fG19a} by the second author (the elasticity of Puiseux monoids was studied in~\cite{GO20} by O'Neill and the second author).
+Moreover, as Theorem~\ref{thm:existence of atomically dense PM} states, there are atomic Puiseux monoids whose sets of atoms are dense in the nonnegative part of the real line under the Euclidean topology.

+The remarkable variety of unexpected atomic and factorization behaviors exhibited by Puiseux monoids have provided a rich source of (counter)examples, which have proven instrumental over recent decades in testing the sharpness of theorems and disproving conjectures within commutative algebra and factorization theory.
+For instance, a Puiseux monoid is the most relevant ingredient in Grams' construction of the first known atomic domain not satisfying the ACCP (see~\cite{aG74}), while Puiseux monoids have been essential in fully addressing Gilmer's question~\cite[page~189]{rG84} about the ascent of atomicity to monoid algebras (see~\cite[Section~5]{CG19} and~\cite{GR25}).
+Also, in the recent paper~\cite{GGP25}, Gonzalez, Panpaliya, and the second author generalized the class of Puiseux monoids in~\cite[Section~5]{CG19} to argue that neither quasi-atomicity nor almost atomicity (two weaker notions of atomicity introduced by Boynton and Coykendall back in 2015) ascend to monoid algebras.